SecureElections/.github/profile/README.md

 ### **We offer an <ins>user-friendly</ins> system with a strong focus on <ins>security</ins>.**  <sub><ins>No encryption by us</ins></sub><br/>

-Self-hostable platforms.
 We realese the software on this site.
-Plain-Text passwords are being prevented.
+Clear text passwords are being prevented.

 The security in our system is ensured with the prevention plain-text passwords.
 We will not host platforms for you.
 Software that can be run on your platform will be realeased by us on this site.